 After years of speculation, Apple added full cursor support to iPadOS in early 2020.
 The Apple hardware that brings these new laptop-like capabilities to life is the Magic Keyboard for iPad Pro and its built-in trackpad.

-Like the two other uses of the Magic Keyboard branding, the iPad Pro's keyboard uses scissor-switch keys with a 1mm travel distance.
+Like the other uses of the Magic Keyboard branding, the iPad Pro's keyboard uses scissor-switch keys with a 1mm travel distance.

-Though some users may nitpick about the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-generation MacBook than on the fabric-covered Apple Smart Keyboard.
+Although some users may criticize the lack of an escape key and function keys, the keyboard provides a typing experience that's much closer to typing on a current-generation MacBook than on the fabric-covered Apple Smart Keyboard Folio.

 This keyboard adds a glass trackpad that works with iPadOS's new multitouch trackpad gestures.
 Unlike MacBook trackpads, it doesn't incorporate haptics.
 Instead, it clicks physically.
 But rather than the diving-board-style trackpad hinges found on older MacBooks and non-Apple laptops, this iPad trackpad clicks evenly no matter where you press it.